MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 > [!TIP]
 > If you upload the same ipa a second time, the dialog will **NOT** appear as the binaries are identical.
 If you upload a **new** build with the same `CFBundleShortVersionString`/`CFBundleVersion`, it will show the update dialog.
 The reason for this is that it is a **different** binary.

-### How do I test in-app updates?

-This is what we recommend to do.
-There is no way to set this up locally on your machine in a non-trivial way, so you will need to use the Mobile Center Portal for this.

-> [!TIP]
-> To test in-app updates, you need to add **Mobile Center Distribute** to your application and distribute that using Mobile Center Distribute.

-1. Create your app in the Mobile Center Portal if you haven't done that already.
-2. Create a new distribution group and name it so you can recognize that this is just meant for testing the in-app update feature.
-3. Add yourself (or all people who you want to include on your test of the in-app update feature).
-Use a new or throw-away email address for this, that was not used for that app on Mobile Center.
-This ensures that you have an experience that's close to the experience of your real testers.
-4. Create a new build of your app that includes **Mobile Center Distribute** and contains the setup logic as described below.
-5. Click on the **Distribute new release** button in the portal and upload your build of the app.
-6. Once the upload has finished, click **Next** and select the **Distribution group** that you just created as the **Destination** of that app distribution.
-7. Review the Distribution and distribute the build to your in-app testing group.
-8. People in that group will receive an invite to be testers of the app.
-Once they need to accept the invite, they can download the app from the Mobile Center Portal from their mobile device.
-Once they have in-app updates installed, you're ready to test in-app updates.
-9. Bump the version name (`CFBundleShortVersionString`) of your app.
-10. Build the release version of your app and upload a new build of your app just like you did in the previous step and distribute this to the **Distribution Group** you created earlier.
-Members of the Distribution Group will be prompted for a new version the next time the app enters the foreground.

-> [!TIP]
-> Please have a look at the information on how to [utilize Mobile Center Distribute](~/distribution/index.md) for more detailed information about **Distribution Groups** etc.
-While it is possible to use Mobile Center Distribute to distribute a new version of your app without adding any code, adding Mobile Center Distribute to your app's code will result in a more seamless experience for your testers and users as they get the in-app update experience.

 ## 1. Add in-app updates to your app

 Please follow the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.